mrbbp/wooden-smart-toy-js/README.md

 As a port of an as3 lib, i've used a js port of Point() as3's lib from Moagrius https://github.com/moagrius/Point
-I provide a minified version of his lib for conveniance.
+I provide a minified version of his lib for your convenience.

-To use it you need at least 3 touch points on screen to instanciate a new Piece with 3 TouchPoint.
+To use it you need at least 3 touch points on screen to instanciate a new Piece with 3 Points.
 ```js
 <script src="lib/Point.min.js"></script>
 <script src="lib/Piece.dev.js"></script>